Just a Girl: Cover versions and other usage

 American country duo Bomshel included a cover of "Just a Girl" on their 2009 debut album Fight Like a Girl.
 JC Chasez's girl band Girl Radical recorded a cover of "Just a Girl" in 2013, which served as their official debut single.
 They filmed a corresponding music video for the song which was released on August 15, 2013.
 On a 2017 episode of MTV Unplugged, Japanese singer-songwriter Kaela Kimura covered "Just a Girl" live as the seventh song of her 14-track set list.
+Singer BRIX (aka Sophie Dupin) covered the song in a more mellow tone.
+Her version was used in the trailer for the 2018 Disney film The Nutcracker and the Four Realms, with samples from The Nutcracker Suite incorporated into it.

 In 2018, Pink sampled "Just a Girl" and Nirvana's 1991 single "Smells Like Teen Spirit" during performances of her singles "Just like a Pill" (2002) and "Who Knew" (2006) for her 2018–19 Beautiful Trauma World Tour.
 During Pink's appearance in Los Angeles at the Staples Center, Stefani joined the singer for a surprise duet to the fans.
 "Just a Girl" has also been included on the scores to Clueless (1995) and Romy & Michelle's High School Reunion (1997).
 The song also appears in the film Captain Marvel (2019).
-In March 2023, the song was covered by Florence and the Machine for Showtime Networks' series Yellowjackets; their version appears in the trailer for the series' second season.
+In March 2023, the song was covered by Florence and the Machine for Showtime Networks' series Yellowjackets; their version appears in the trailer and soundtrack for the second season.